GRANULOMATOUS MENINGOENCEPHALITIS (GME)

 When presented with a patient with brain-related symptoms, a database will be needed to establish the patient's general health as well as define the nature of the neurologic disease.
 A basic blood panel/urinalysis is important for any sick pet (not to mention for the monitoring of healthy elderly pets).
-A basic blood panel and urinalysis form the foundation of evaluation and determination of what medication can be used, and what other systems must be considered.
+A basic blood panel, urinalysis, and, of course, the physical exam form the foundation of evaluation and determination of what medication can be used, and what other systems must be considered.
 After this a spinal tap and MRI will be needed to sort out the different brain issues.

 Tapping of the cerebrospinal fluid (spinal tap) enables evaluation of cells in the CSF fluid.
 Cancer cells may be found as can be infectious organisms or the inflammatory cells typical of GME.
 General anesthesia is required to tap fluid from the nervous system and the procedure is not entirely without risk.
 Still, the cells of GME should be findable in the fluid if they are present in the brain.
 Since the immune-suppression needed to treat GME would be disastrous in the case of an infection, it is very important to distinguish these two situations hence the special importance of this test.

 MRI (magnetic resonance imaging) is able to image the brain in such detail that it is considered nearly a confirming test for GME.
 CT (CAT scanning) is not as definitive.
 If the diagnosis is felt to still be questionable after spinal tap, MRI should be considered despite expense.